 The hikes are in order from which one is closest to Bragg Creek.
 This way it makes it easier for you if you are coming from that direction.
-But if you’re coming from the Kananaskis area you can do them in the opposite order.
-The order doesn’t really matter!
+But if you’re coming from the Kananaskis you can start with JumpingPoung and finish with Elbow Falls.

 Here are the three hikes we recommend near Bragg Creek: